Yoga for Truckers: 3 Moves to Help You Feel Better, Wherever

 - Twist It Out Back Pain Revitalization: Our spines are made to twist more than shout, combat chronic back pain with a few more twists added into your long haul.
 While driving we tend to do more rotation to the left due to lane changes, so try to be conscious of supplementing that movement with a twist the other way.
 When twisting focus in where your body doesn’t twist and try to rotate there.
 Don’t force the body, but rather ease into the twist like going up in an elevator bottom to the top of the spine.
 Remember to show your spine some love every moment you can get.

 - Hip Helpers-Sciatica Soother:After a long day in the drivers’ seat and that pesky hip pain still angry, find some space to sit (with room in front of you) and cross one ankle over the opposite knee, flex the foot and with a long spine work to hinge forward.
 Just go as far as you feel a good stretch on the outer hip of the crossed leg and lower back.
 Hold this stretch until the sensation settles.
 As well as doing yoga/exercises after long trips, for anyone suffering from hip pains, it may be worth taking a look at your mattress at home.
 If it is old, this may be the reason why the pains continue.
-It may be time to look at finding the best mattress for hip pain, as no one wants to live with the pain longer than they should, especially if there may be a solution to this issue.

 When your home is the road and your tiny house on wheels goes wherever you go, getting to class, quickly goes out the window.
 And considering the average age of a trucker is 55, and most in trucking struggle with bad backs and knees leave things like running around the truck, push-ups, and high-intensity training around the truck, virtually impossible and unrealistic.